kubernetes-sigs/vsphere-csi-driver/docs/book/known_issues.md

 For complete list of issues please check our [Github issues](https://github.com/kubernetes-sigs/vsphere-csi-driver/issues) page.
 If you notice an issue not listed in Github issues page, please do file an issue on the Github repository.

-Please refer to release notes to learn known issues in each release.
+Please refer to release notes to learn about known issues in each release.

-Following listing is for issues observed in the Kubernetes.
+Following listing is for issues observed in Kubernetes.

 ## Multi-Attach error for RWO (Block) volume when Node VM is shutdown before Pods are evicted and Volumes are detached from Node VM